rob-myers/rob-myers.github.io/articles/tech2.md

 ### Overview

-_Spaceship Markup_ will present a birdseye viewpoint of the interior of starships.
+_Starship Markup_ will present a birdseye viewpoint of the interior of starships.
 The [crew](https://wiki.travellerrpg.com/Crew "@new-tab") will have tasks, such as manning the bridge, patrolling the decks, monitoring [low berths](https://wiki.travellerrpg.com/Low_Passage "@new-tab").
 These behaviours will be constrained by e.g. sleep patterns, the behaviour of others, and hardware failures.